 - Accept that stress is part of your life and accept that you can’t control most things so surrender to them and let go.

 Lisa Phillips is an international authority on Confidence, Self esteem and emotional wellbeing.
-With over 18 years experience, Confidence Coach Lisa Philips appears regularly in the media and is also the author of ‘The Confidence Coach’
+She has over 20 years experience as an award winning Life Coach, Confidence Coach and Career Coach.
+Her expertise is regularly featured in the media.
+Lisa is also a Cruise Ship Enrichment speaker.